 A professional or semi-professional camcorder is not required at all.
 Canon XF300 is the better choice for the video camera, but if you wait until you have a camera like Canon XF300 for $3,898, it may happen that you will never start shooting video; you will not take the first step to your success.

 A smartphone, a camera with the ability to record video is suitable for starting.
 The resolution of the device should be at least HD (1280×720).
 But now, they practically do not release others.
 Do not forget that you are shooting for your sites, YouTube, for the Internet in general.
 And for these purposes, the resolution of 1280×720 is more than enough.

 2. Make A Video Correctly

-The only difficulty can be if you shoot with a smartphone.
-They don't have a standard tripod mount hole.
-But that shouldn't stop you.
+The only difficulty can be shooting with a smartphone; these don’t have a standard tripod mount hole.
+But that shouldn’t stop you.
 Special adapters are sold on the Internet for attaching smartphones of different models to tripods.
 As a last resort, you can do it yourself.
-It all depends on the availability of any suitable improvised parts nearby, as well as time and material.
-At one time, I made such an adapter from a cable holder and a piece of foam rubber.
+It all depends on the availability of any suitable improvised parts nearby and time and material.

 3. Choose A Shooting Angle

 Choose a shooting angle so that the person you are shooting does not stand between the light source and you, but, on the contrary, the light should be behind your back and evenly illuminate his face.

 Don’t be too small.
 The subject or person should occupy about half of the area of the frame.
 But not bellow 1/3 or even more so 1/4.

 5. Rule of 2/3 is Not for Video Tutorials